Estimating population size using the network scale up method: Results

-Table \ref{mccarty.sum.stats} shows the mean absolute error (MAE) and coverage of credible intervals for the estimation methods over the 29 back estimates of the subpopulations in the \citet{mccarty2001comparing} data set.
-We see that the barrier model produces estimates with the smallest average absolute error, as we would hope given the barrier effects present in the McCarty data set.
-We also see that both the random degree and barrier effects models result in appropriate credible interval coverage.
+Table~\ref{mccarty.sum.stats} shows the mean absolute relative error (MARE) and coverage of credible intervals for the estimation methods over the 29 back estimates of the subpopulations in the \citet{mccarty2001comparing} data set.
+We see that the barrier model produces estimates with the smallest average absolute relative error, as we would hope given the barrier effects present in the McCarty data set.
+We also see that both the random degree and barrier effects models result in accurate credible interval coverage.

-\subsection{Curitiba Results}
+\subsection{Curitiba results}

-The Curitiba dataset consists of 500 adult residents of Curitiba, Brazil and was collected through a household-based random sample in 2010 by \citet{salganik2011assessing}.
-One aim of this study was to size the hard-to-reach populations relevant to concentrated HIV/AIDS epidemics.
-In addion, a game of contacts survey was conducted to estimate transmission bias for heavy drug users \citep{salganik2011game}.
+The Curitiba data set consists of 500 adult residents of Curitiba, Brazil and was collected through a household-based random sample in 2010 by \citet{salganik2011assessing}.
+One aim of this study was to estimate the sizes of hard-to-reach populations relevant to concentrated HIV/AIDS epidemics.
+In addition, a game of contacts survey was conducted to estimate transmission bias for heavy drug users [\citet{salganik2011game}].
 From these game of contacts data, we were able to obtain an informative prior for transmission bias, allowing us to fit all of our models to the Curitiba data set and to assess our models' performance on relevant data.
-As in our simulations, we used a Beta(0.542, 0.011) prior for transmission bias based on the game of contacts estimate of transmission bias.
+As in our simulations, we used a $\operatorname{Beta}(0.542, 0.011)$ prior for transmission bias based on the game of contacts estimate of transmission bias.
+We did not adjust for recall bias, as the study design did not produce the information needed to do this.